|Guide||♦||3 Triplogs||Mine 0||0 Topics|

 The real treasures of Sevenmile Mountain are the rugged cliffs that line the western slope just below the summit.
 Start by hiking across to the lower secondary summit for views of the remaining ridgeline and San Carlos Indian Reservation boundary, which is just below the summit.
 The views looking to the southeastern segments of the mountain range are very cool.
 If you have extra time, it would be worth the effort to explore the narrow ridge that heads to the far edge of the mountain.

 After lunch, head back by following a bench that works its way along the remaining cliffs.
 The walk is pleasant with light brush and the elevation contour that you are following wraps around back to the ridgeline used to head back down the mountain.
-See maps for locations of waypoints described in text and for further clarification.
+See maps for locations of waypoints described in the text and for further clarification.

 This hike is listed as One-Way.